sh0717/Data_structure/README.md

 # Data_structure

-this is professor shim's  data structure homework in 2022-2 in SNU
+this is professor shim's  data structure homework in SNU

 making interpreter for scheme language